qeggs-dev/Sloves_Starter/README.md

 | 255 | UNKNOWN_ERROR |

 When the child process runs, the return value of the child process is returned.
-When the program returns an `UNKNOWN_ERROR`, it writes the traceback to the `Traceback.txt` file
+When the program returns an `UNKNOWN_ERROR`, it writes the traceback to the `Traceback.txt` file.

-## Why 48KB?

-Because it includes:
-- Virtual environment manager
-- Interactive CLI interface
-- Package dependency resolver
-- Cross-platform compatibility layer
-- Configuration system
-- Performance metrics
-- Error handling framework

 ---